Dexter Bean

-Dexter J. Bean (born January 5, 1987) is an American professional stock car racing driver and crew chief who competed part-time in the NASCAR Xfinity Series, driving the No. 92 Chevrolet Camaro SS for DGM Racing, and also crew chiefs for the team on occasion.
-He has also competed part-time in both the NASCAR Cup Series and NASCAR Camping World Truck Series in the past, both in 2009.
+Dexter John Bean (born January 5, 1987) is an American professional stock car racing driver and crew chief.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 92 Chevrolet Camaro SS for DGM Racing, and also crew chiefs for the team on occasion.
+He also last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 02 Chevrolet Silverado for Young's Motorsports.
+He has also previously competed part-time in both the NASCAR Cup Series in 2009.
 Prior to competing in those series, he ran full-time for three years (as well as part-time in a fourth) in what is now the ARCA Menards Series, where he finished third in the standings in 2007.

 Racing career

 Early career

-Bean began his racing career at age 10 in go-karts, and switched to stock cars at the age of 16, driving for family-owned BlackJack Racing; the team was named after Bean's father, David, used his winnings from a gambling trip to Las Vegas to start the team.
+Bean began his racing career at the age of ten in go-karts, and switched to stock cars at the age of sixteen, driving for family-owned BlackJack Racing; the team was named after Bean's father, David, used his winnings from a gambling trip to Las Vegas to start the team.
 After competing in late model competition at LaCrosse Fairgrounds Speedway, Bean moved to regional touring competition in the Wisconsin Challenge Series and the NASCAR AutoZone Elite Series Midwest Division.

 2005–2008: ARCA and Busch Series

 Bean made his debut in what was then the ARCA Re/Max Series in the season-opener at Daytona in 2005, driving for Andy Hillenburg in his No. 10 Fast Track Racing Enterprises Pontiac.
 Later in the year, his family would start their own team, BlackJack Racing, and Bean competed for them between 2005 and 2007.
 Bean posted a best points finish of third at the end of the 2007 season.
 Bean also tested a Craftsman Truck Series truck for Germain Racing in 2007, but never made any starts.

 Having run a single Busch Series race for Spraker Racing Enterprises in 2006, Bean rejoined Spraker's team for the 2008 ARCA season, driving the No. 37 Glock Chevrolet.
-However, he dropped to 11th in points that year.
+However, he dropped to eleventh in points that year.